dmblack/nftables_firewall.js/README.md

  - Packet is then requeued back to nftables (And accepted/dropped by meta filters)

+Output, when running, shows some basic stats of what has been achieved;

+`Connections - Accepted: 925 (I: 0 O: 925) - Rejected: 66 (I: 4 O: 62)`

+Where; I = Incomming, O = Outgoing.

 # Customisation
 Configuration files may be found in src/config.
 * interfaces.json - specify your trusted, and untrusted, interfaces.